Lyra McKee: Career

-Death
+Killing

-On 18 April 2019, McKee was shot during rioting in the Creggan area of Derry, Northern Ireland.
+On 18 April 2019, McKee was shot while observing rioting in the Creggan area of Derry, Northern Ireland.
 Violence broke out after police raids on dissidents with the aim of seizing munitions ahead of the Easter Rising commemorative parades due to take place in the area that weekend.
 The disturbances were centred on Fanad Drive.
 Youths threw petrol bombs and burnt two vehicles.
 Police said that a gunman then fired up to twelve shots towards police officers.
 McKee, who was on Fanad Drive and standing near an armoured police Land Rover, was wounded in the head.
 Mobile phone footage and police CCTV footage shows a masked gunman, believed to be a member of the New IRA, opening fire with a handgun.
 McKee was taken by police, in an armoured Land Rover, to Altnagelvin Area Hospital, where she later died.
 Police blamed dissident republicans for her death.
 The last time a journalist was killed in the UK was the 2001 assassination of Martin O'Hagan.

-She was survived by her partner, mother, two brothers and three sisters.